 I wonder, out of all the emotion and anticipation, what did they tell their friends and family?
 Did their families understand?
 Did their wives stick around?
-What happened when they returned 2 years later?
+What happened when they returned two years later?

 As I prepare for my 3rd departure from home to South America, I find myself thinking a lot about relationships and how the dynamics change when I leave (and return).
 This is a topic very familiar to fellow travelers, expats and maybe even those famous adventurers, Lewis and Clark.

 I think about friends and the family.
 I think about what home is and what sacrifices are.
 I think about opportunities, selfishness and glory.

 I think about a life of travel and exploration as it effects the unique relationships in my life and why I do it, especially considering the government isn’t funding my travels and trade routes to South America are, for the most part, discovered.

 The main objective of your immediate family is to keep you safe; mentally, physically, socially and financially.
 Through love and support my family has done an incredible job.
 This is why you can understand their concern as I continuously pull the bounds of my comfort zone and push all aspects of safety.

 There is no doubt my Grandma would be much happier if I told her I got a nice job in Buffalo rather than that I’m moving into Pablo Escobar’s old neighborhood.